abdelrhmanali29/mini-facebook/README.md

 3. User can get his profile at `/users/me` endpoint
 4. User can update his profile at `/users/updateMe` endpoint
 5. User can user `/users/forgotPassword` endpoint if he forget his password and will receive reset token at his email
-6. User will reset his passwrod after receiving reset token via email by `/users/resetPAssword/:token`
+6. User will reset his password after receiving reset token via email by `/users/resetPAssword/:token`
 7. Admin can create roles and permissions
 8. Admin can set role for specific user
    **(NOTE)**: first off all you must create user and set his role with 'admin'

 ## How to ...?

 ### Protect endpoints

 - check if token is provided
-- Verfication token if not valid it will
+- Verification token if not valid it will
 - Check if user still exists
 - Check if user changed password after the token was issued
-- If everything is OK, retrun current use
+- If everything is OK, return current use

 ### Restrict endpoints